mps/mps.github.io/about.md

 ## A little more...

-I am follower of Christ.
+I am follower of Jesus.
 I am husband to Katie and a father to Ella and Jad.
-I serve at [my church](http://chestnutmountain.com) and as a board member of a [local charity](http://ssrevolution.com).
+I am a [doorholder](http://passioncity.com).
 I enjoy blogging about my faith, family, technology and [sports](http://georgiadogs.com).

 By day and sometimes night, I am a Developer working on building mostly web and mobile products.
-Some tools I use are [.NET](http://asp.net), [Ruby](http://ruby-lang.org) and [Rails](http://rubyonrails.org), [WordPress](http://wordpress.org) and [Objective-C / iOS](http://developer.apple.com).
+Some tools I use are [Objective-C / iOS](http://developer.apple.com), [Ruby](http://ruby-lang.org) and [Rails](http://rubyonrails.org).

 Some of you may have arrived here because you use [Gitty.](http://gittyapp.com) Thank you for your support and helping make Gitty the best GitHub app for iOS.